CharlieLZ/producthunt-daily-hot/README.md

 - Modify `scripts/product_hunt_list_to_md.py` to customize the format or add additional content.
 - Adjust the schedule in `.github/workflows/generate_markdown.yml` if needed.
+- Customize WordPress posting settings in the publishing workflow file.

 ### Example Output

 The generated files are stored in the `data/` directory.
 Each file is named in the format `PH-daily-YYYY-MM-DD.md`.

+### Troubleshooting

+- If the API requests fail, check your API keys and tokens in GitHub Secrets.
+- For WordPress publishing issues, verify your WordPress credentials and API access.
+- If translations are not working correctly, ensure your OpenAI API key has sufficient quota.

 ### Contributing